ucfai/ucfai/content/groups/core/fa18/_index.md

 ---
-title: "Core: Fall 2018"
+title: 'AI@UCF: Fall 2018'
-linktitle: "Core: Fall 2018"
+linktitle: 'AI@UCF: Fall 2018'

 # Summarize the Group's content for this semester
 summary: >-
   This semester we took a step back to broaden our view of machine learning.
-We looked at older (but still capable) statistical tools and incorporated more of the deep learning stack to give you the tools to participate in many of the research groups at UCF and abroad focused on machine learning.
+We looked at older (but still capable) statistical tools and incorporated more of the deep learning stack to give you the tools to participate in many of the research groups at
+  UCF and abroad focused on machine learning.

-location: "PSY 105"
+location: PSY 105
-date: "2018-08-29T16:30:00Z"
+date: '2020-08-29 16:30:00'
 frequency: 1

 draft: false